Cherokee County police are blaming the icy weather for the death of a 50-year-old woman from Ackworth.

 However, if you must travel, leave plenty of time and drive slowly.
 It is very easy to lose control of a vehicle that is speeding on ice.
 Make sure your tires have plenty of tread and bring warm clothes and a fully-charged cell phone incase you are stranded.

-The Law Offices of Shane Smith represent victims of car accidents.
+The Shane Smith Law represent victims of car accidents.
 To help keep you and your loved one safe, we’ve put together some tips for safe winter driving.
 Click here to read more.

 Enjoy the rare snow days and stay safe.